-UWG is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and is classified as a SACS Level VI University, the highest level possible.
+UWG is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and is classified as a Level VI University, the highest level possible.
 The Carnegie Classification of Institutions of Higher Education awarded us the classification of Doctoral Research University R3.
 Only seven other Georgia institutions of higher learning qualify for doctoral university status.
 The Carnegie Classification has been the leading framework for recognizing institutional diversity in U.S. higher education for the past four and a half decades.

 Amazing things happen when you Go West.
 Come see for yourself.

 At a glance…

-- Georgia Ranking: The state’s sixth largest public university
+- Georgia Ranking: The state’s seventh largest public university

-- Educational Diversity: Six colleges and one school – Arts and Humanities, Honors College, Social Sciences, Education, Science and Mathematics, Tanner Health System School of Nursing, Richards College of Business
+- Educational Diversity: Seven colleges and one school – Arts and Humanities, Honors College, Social Sciences, Education, Science and Mathematics, Tanner Health System School of Nursing, Richards College of Business, University College

 - Total Enrollment: 13,238 in fall 2019

 - Degree Programs: 86 fields of study, including bachelor’s, master’s, specialist and doctoral programs as well as post-baccalaureate and post-master’s certificates